 Your customers like the rest of us have pain points.
 They worry about what the future will bring.
 Your PR campaign should reflect this.
 Companies are concerned about what will grow their bottom line — how will you impact their sales pipeline, footprint, and margin?

 Determine which pain points are most pressing for your customers and create messaging and content to reflect that.
 If you’re not sure, do a quick informal survey asking them what keeps them up at night.
 What questions and concerns do prospects mention on sales calls?

 Once you “feel” your customers and prospects’ pain, design your PR to reflect that.
 Speak your customers and prospects’ language.
 Demonstrate your understanding and offer solutions.

 Your company’s PR efforts need to have a specific purpose.
 Whether this purpose is to increase brand awareness, generate new leads, or shorten sales cycles, it gives your PR a focused goal.

-Incorporate these five steps into your own B2B PR rule book and you’ll start seeing results.
+Incorpoate these five steps into your B2B PR and you’ll start seeing results.
 Consider it your rite of passage into B2B PR.